"

 III.
 The nurse may use different types of documentation.

-• Charting by Exception: Only the abnormal findings on an assessment are recorded and it is also used to document communication with other health care providers.
+• Charting by Exception Noted: Only the abnormal findings on an assessment are recorded and it is also used to document communication with other health care providers.

-• Focused DAR Notes which can be used with the Charting by Exception note:
+• Focused DAR Notes which utilizes Charting by Exception:

 • D for Data: All assessment findings plus vital signs.
 The data section corresponds with the assessment portion of the nursing process.